mfeemster/keysharp/README.md

 	+ `NetClassNN` will give values like 'KeysharpButton6' (note that the final digit is the same for the `ClassNN` and the `NetClassNN`).
 	+ Due to the added simplicity, `NetClassNN` is preferred over `ClassNN` for WinForms controls created with Keysharp.
 	+ This is used internally in the index operator for the Gui class, where if a control with a matching `ClassNN` is not found, then controls are searched for their `NetClassNN` values.
-* Tooltips function slightly differently.
-	+ When specifying a coordinate for a ToolTip, it will attempt to show it relative to the currently focused Keysharp form.
-	+ If there is no focused form, it will attempt to show it relative to the last form which was created.
-If none are found, it will use the main form shown when double clicking the tray icon.
-	+ If the form is minimized, then it will attempt to use the RestoreBounds property of the form.
-This may not work sometimes, so the ToolTip may never show in that case.
-	+ Tooltips cannot be used if the script is not persistent (meaning, it has no main window).
-This is because C# tooltips require a parent control or form.
 * `TrayTip()` functions slightly differently.
 	+ Muting the sound played by the tip is not supported with the `Mute` option.
 The sound will be whatever the user has configured in their system settings.
 	+ The option `4` to use the program's tray icon is not supported.
 It is always shown in the title of the tip.